ulrich-hansen/desktop-theme-kit/readme.markdown

 * **grub.png**, 640x480px, for the classic Grub bootmenu.

-Please put these three pictures in a folder and give the folder an appropriate name.
-Then become root to copy it to its proper location.
+Please put these three pictures into a folder and give the folder an appropriate name.
+Then become root to copy it to its location.

 `cp -R folder /usr/share/images/desktop-themes`